The light that sparkles in the quarry’s hole,

 Explanation

 I wrote this maybe thirty years ago.
-It seemed self-evident at the time, but now I think I can contribute an interesting fact or two which might set the scene.
+It seemed self-evident at the time, but, as it’s about the memory of an old quarry, some additional wrinkles might add to the reflections.

-My uncle John Kinkel discovered quartz, maybe in the 1930s, on his farm near the center of Bedford Village in northern Westchester County, now two hours’ drive north of New York City.
+My uncle, John Kinkel, discovered quartz, maybe in the 1930s, on his farm near the center of Bedford Village in Northern Westchester County, now two hours’ drive north of New York City.
 He gave up farming and managed instead the quartz lode.
-This enterprise became the American Quartz Company, which, as far as I know, closed after the lode was exhausted.
+This enterprise supplied the American Quartz Company, which, as far as I know, closed after the lode was exhausted.
 It was next door to the O’Brien farm.
-John married Katherine O’Brien and became my Uncle John, who sat in his green fuzzy chair and never moved.
+John married Katherine O’Brien and became my Uncle John, who sat in his green fuzzy chair all day.
+He never moved, and never spoke.
 He was healthy until the day he died at 93.
 He only died because the doctor stopped feeding him.
 He wanted to die.

 I used to cross the fields behind the O’Brien farm on the village green, past the willows, the ponds, the marsh, climb the hill, and then lower myself down into the Kinkel quarry, which had extraordinary quartz and mica geodes the size of grapefruits.
-I brought Cathy there around 1978 and wrote this poem for her, although she is no blonde, and not given to jewels.
-My poems are known for their discretion.
-Today there is a subdivision at the base of the quarry, which is, however, still surrounded by Emersonian woods.
-In the old days they seemed to have no end.
-Today I presume they end.
+I brought Cathy there around 1978, and wrote this poem for her, although she was never given to jewels.

 I didn’t put the poem on a computer until January 18th, 1993.